nhatofo/casting_agency/README.md

 password: Pass1233
 ###

+The Auth0 domain and api audience can be found in `setup.sh`.

 ## Api Endpoints

 ### `GET /movies`

-Gets all movies from the database.
+Gets all movies from the db.

 Response: